tajamulkhann/Machine-Learning-Projects/README.md

 - Verified results only; no invented performance claims
 - Security checks for credentials, tokens and private paths

-Start with the [supervised learning project directory](Supervised%20Learning%20Projects/README.md) for the fully refurbished collection.

 ## Author

 **Tajamul Khan**